Serapieum-of-alex/pyramids/docs/dataset.rst

 path: [str]
     a path to ascii file.
 classes_map: [str/array]
-    a path includng the name of the ASCII and extention, or an array
+    a path including the name of the ASCII and extension, or an array
     >>> path = "classes.asc"
 exclude_value: [Numeric]
     values you want to exclude from extracted values.